pocketpy/pocketpy/docs/bindings.md

 ## Manual bindings

-!!!
-This document is working in progress.
-!!!

-pkpy allows to wrap a function pointer as a python function or method that can be called in python code.
+pkpy uses an universal signature to wrap a function pointer as a python function or method that can be called in python code, i.e `NativeFuncC`.
-This function pointer has the following signature:

 ```cpp
 typedef PyObject* (*NativeFuncC)(VM*, ArgsView);
 ```
 + The first argument is the pointer of `VM` instance.
 + The second argument is an array-like object indicates the arguments list.
-You can use `[]` operator to get the element.
+You can use `[]` operator to get the element and call `size()` to get the length of the array.
 + The return value is a `PyObject*`, which should not be `nullptr`.
 If there is no return value, return `vm->None`.

 ### Bind a function or method